 If you don’t mind braving the cold weather, the best time of year to visit Alsace would be during December.
 This way, you’ll have the chance to witness the Alsace villages in all their Christmas glory.
-Although the Christmas markets make the Alsace region a big attraction during the winter, I still recommend traveling here during this high season.
+Although the Christmas markets attract a flurry of other visitors during the winter, I still recommend traveling here during this high season.

 How to get to Alsace